coderpanda02/Java_REST_Service/README.md

 building RESTfull service in Java using Jersey JAR files.

-Jersey JAR files download link : https://eclipse-ee4j.github.io/jersey
+Jersey JAR files download link : https://eclipse-ee4j.github.io/jersey Steps to download Jersey JARs : visit the link  above -> go to download section -> click on how to download -> check version(I have used 2.39 here) -> click on Jersey JAX-RS 2.1 RI bundle (for version 2.39) to download the jar files.

 While running the project if error occurs like -